Duchy of Jawor

+It was the southwesternmost duchy of Poland at the time, with the exception of the 1281–1286 period, when the more southwestern was the temporarily split off Duchy of Lwówek.
+At various times, it also bordered the fellow Polish duchies of Głogów, Legnica, Wrocław and Świdnica, and via the latter also Nysa, Brzeg and Ziębice.

 Geography

-The original Duchy stretched from Jawor on the Nysa Szalona River westwards along the northern slopes of the Western Sudetes to the Jizera Mountains and the Kwisa River, which formed the Silesian border with the former Milceni lands of Upper Lusatia.
+The original Duchy stretched from Jawor on the Raging Neisse River westwards along the northern slopes of the Western Sudetes to the Jizera Mountains and the Kwisa River, which formed the Silesian border with the former Milceni lands of Upper Lusatia.
 In the north it bordered the remaining Duchy of Legnica and in the east the Duchy of Silesia-Wrocław.

-It included the towns of Bolków, Kamienna Góra, Lubawka, Lwówek, Świerzawa and (from 1277) Strzegom.
+It included the towns of Bolesławiec, Bolków, Gryfów, Jawor, Kamienna Góra, Lubawka, Lwówek, Świerzawa, from 1278 also Wleń, and from 1319 also Zgorzelec, Lubań, Trzebiel, Żary, Mirsk, Leśna, Gozdnica, Zawidów, Zły Komorów, Żytawa, Ostrowiec, Biernacice, Rychbach and Rozbork.